-Relative to the access, security mechanisms are implemented using standard procedures at the strictest level.
+Relative to the access, in BIRO security mechanisms are implemented using standard procedures at the strictest level.
 Once the application will be completely tested, it will be possible to conduct experiments to check the level of security using different hacking techniques.
-This task will be performed through updates of the BIRO system.

-In conclusion, the BIRO Information System processes only de-identified data.
-Hence, the level of risk can be considered, in most of the cases described, low.
+At a general level, the BIRO Information System processes only de-identified data.
+Hence, the level of risk can be considered, in most cases that we have studied and adequately described, low.

-As highlighted in the privacy summary table (Table 6), efficient mitigation strategies have been implemented in the context of BIRO.
-Consequently, the aforementioned potential privacy risk could be considered fully avoided and/or removed from the system architecture by design.
+As highlighted in the privacy summary table (Table 5), efficient mitigation strategies have been implemented in the context of BIRO.
+Consequently, the aforementioned potential privacy risk should be considered fully avoided and/or removed.

-Element Nature of Level of risks Comments Mitigating risks Low Medium High Mechanisms Individual data: Pseudonym used for patients' IDs + Data is Aggregated (N=5 patient per cell) + statistical objects Individual privacy X Pose an indirect risk to individual's privacy Non-Reversible De- identification Pseudonym used for Centres IDs Non- Individual Privacy X Pose an indirect risk to Centres' privacy Reversible De- identification + Reporting System : percentage Data Transmission Security Measures X Pose an indirect risk to individual's privacy Encryption Access to the BIRO network Security Measures X Pose an indirect risk to individual's privacy Secure applications Hacking tests Global Statistical Analysis Individual privacy + Non- Individual Privacy + Security Measures X T Pose an indirect risk to individual's privacy and centres privacy Non-reversible de-identification + Encryption
+Table 5.
+B.I.R.O.
+Privacy Summary Table Element Nature of risks Level of risks Comments Mitigating Mechanisms 115K5 Low Medium High Mechanishis Individual data: Pseudonym used for patients' IDs + Data is Aggregated (N=5 patient per cell) Individual privacy X Pose an indirect risk to individual's privacy Non-Reversible De- identification Pseudonym used for Centres IDs Non- Individual Privacy × Pose an indirect risk to Centres' privacy Non-reversible De- identification Data Transmission Security Measures Х Pose an indirect risk to individual's privacy Encryption Access to the BIRO network Security Measures Х Pose an indirect risk to individual's privacy Secure applications Hacking tests Global Statistical Analysis Individual privacy + Non- Individual Privacy + Security Measures X т Pose an indirect risk to individual's privacy and centres privacy Non-reversible de- identification + Encryption

-5. Conclusions
+4. Conclusions